tarantool/doc/doc/reference/reference_lua/net_box.rst

 The ``net.box`` module contains connectors to remote database systems.
 One variant, to be discussed later, is connecting to MySQL or MariaDB or PostgreSQL (see :ref:`SQL DBMS modules <dbms_modules>` reference).
-The other variant, which is discussed in this section, is connecting to Tarantool servers via a network using the built-in ``net.box`` module.
+The other variant, which is discussed in this section, is connecting to Tarantool server instances via a network using the built-in ``net.box`` module.

 You can call the following methods: